Drew Windle

 Drew Windle (born July 22, 1992) is an American middle-distance runner.
 He competed in the Men's 800 metres at the 2017 World Championships in Athletics.

 He won his first global medal – an 800 m silver – as the quickest athlete over the last 200 m, moving from sixth to second place.

 He grew up in New Albany, Ohio and attended New Albany High School before moving to Ashland University.

+In 2023, Windle became the assistant cross country and distance coach for the Ohio Bobcats track and field team.